Diversity & inclusion

 Inclusion is written in our Orange Code, which encourages us to help others to be successful.
 This is good for business, because people perform better when they feel included and free to be themselves.
 To stay a step ahead we need teams with a healthy mix of contrasting perspectives and backgrounds, as they are more creative, faster to adapt and more inventive with their solutions.

-Discrimination means any distinction, exclusion or preference made on the basis of race, sex, religion, gender, political opinion, nationality or social origin that has the effect of nullifying or impairing equal opportunity or treatment in employment.
+Discrimination’ includes any distinction, exclusion or preference made on the basis of gender, cultural background, experience, religion, race, ethnicity, disability, family responsibility, political opinion, sexual orientation or social origin, that has the effect of nullifying or impairing equal opportunity or treatment in employment.

 Any distinction, exclusion or preference not based on the inherent requirements of the job is deemed as discrimination.
 At ING we denounce all forms of discrimination.
 We also promote equal remuneration for male and female employees for work of equal value.
 We are working together to create an inclusive workplace and, in turn, play our part in building an inclusive world.

 To support our ongoing efforts to create meaningful change, we have measures that aim to keep discrimination from happening within our company – towards both our customers and employees.
-For example, our Global Code of Conduct lists 10 core principles that we expect from employees.
-These include our aim to create and maintain a safe working environment and that we encourage speaking up to report misconduct.
-The ING Global Code of Conduct builds on the values and behaviours of our Orange Code and applies to all ING business units in all countries worldwide.
+For example, our Global Code of Conduct lists 10 core principles that we expect from our employees.
+These include creating and maintaining a safe working environment and speaking up to report misconduct.

 What matters here